 Welcome to the Dimitri Tiomkin official website.
 The name Dimitri Tiomkin calls forth the image of one of Hollywood’s most distinguished and best-loved composers.
 Whether the genre was Westerns, drama, comedy, film noir, adventure, or war documentary, Tiomkin’s visceral, dramatic underscores helped bring more than 100 feature films to vivid life.
 The list of respected directors who continuously called on his services is impressive: Frank Capra, Howard Hawks, and Alfred Hitchcock among them.

 Behold a Trending Composer!
-Maurice Jarre replaces first choice Dimitri Tiomkin for Fred Zinnemann’s film based on Killing a Mouse on Sunday
+Maurice Jarre replaces first choice Dimitri Tiomkin for Fred Zinnemann’s *Killing a Mouse on Sunday*

-Browse the Dimitri Tiomkin Collection inventory for his collection at the Cinematic Arts Library at the University of Southern California (USC)
+Browse the Dimitri Tiomkin Collection inventory at the USC Cinematic Arts Library

 Several of Tiomkin’s songs have gone on to become popular standards.
-Undoubtedly the most famous of these is “Do Not Forsake Me” from High Noon, but Tiomkin also wrote “Thee I Love” from Friendly Persuasion, “The Green Leaves of Summer” from The Alamo, and the theme from the television series Rawhide.
+The most famous is “Do Not Forsake Me” from High Noon, but he also wrote “Thee I Love” from Friendly Persuasion, “The Green Leaves of Summer” from The Alamo, and the theme from the television series Rawhide.

 Popular articles on our site: